Models for the Human Tear Film

 - Graduate students

 - Longfei Li, PhD in Applied Math 2014.
-Longfei accepted a postdoc at RPI with Bill Henshaw.
+Longfei accepted the Margaret A. Darrin postdoctoral fellowship at RPI with Bill Henshaw.

 - Quan Deng, PhD in Applied Math 2013.
-Quan join Amazon in a research position.
+Quan joined Amazon in a research position.

 - Kara Maki , U of Delaware, PhD in Applied Math 2009.
 After an IMA Postdoc,